halidacar/fitnessapp/README.md

-#Fitness Application
+# Fitness Application
-It is designed for beginners in sports.
+- It is designed for beginners in sports.
 A simple-to-use mobile application with starting gestures
 ------------------------------------------------------------------------------------------------------------------------------------

 # Create

--npx create-expo-app fitnessapp
+- npx create-expo-app fitnessapp

--cd fitnessapp
+- cd fitnessapp
--npx expo start
+- npx expo start

 ------------------------------------------------------------------------------------------------------------------------------------